When setting up a buffet table for a large crowd, chafing dishes are the only way to go!

 The water pan should be checked periodically to make sure the water level is maintained and the food should be stirred occasionally to evenly distribute the heat and prevent scorching.
 Using a lid or cover will keep food moist.

 Chafing dishes will also keep cold foods cold.
-Fill the water pan with cold water and ice and of course, don't light the fuel!
+Fill the water pan with cold water and/or ice and of course, don't light the fuel!

 Sterno fuel is a formulation of denatured alcohol, water and gel and is perfectly safe when used as directed.
 It comes in small cans and is generally available from hardware stores and party supply stores.